cowzendux/notMissing/README.md

 # notMissing
-Removes cases missing values on the identified variable.
+This is an SPSS Python macro that removes cases missing values on the identified variable.
 Works on both string and numeric variables.

 ## Usage
 **notMissing(variable)**